orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Windows.rst

 Windows binary packages are available for Windows 10 or higher.
 They can be downloaded from `otb download page <https://www.orfeo-toolbox.org/download>`_ .

-Extract the archive and use one of the launchers, they contain all applications and their launchers (both command line and graphical launchers are provided):
+Extract the zip archive and use one of the launchers, they contain all applications and their launchers (both command line and graphical launchers are provided):

--  ``monteverdi.bat``: A launcher script for Monteverdi

--  ``mapla.bat``: A launcher script for Mapla

 -  ``otbenv.bat``: A script to initialize the environment for OTB executables